Diversity is a vision, not a checklist. Our increasingly complex world needs a breadth of talents, voices, and unique perspectives.

-The NIH Training Program in Biomolecular Science and Engineering strives to attract underrepresented minorities to basic and applied sciences and engineering.
+The Training Program strives to attract underrepresented minorities to basic and applied sciences and engineering.
 Despite the Training Program’s limited size, we enthusiastically support underrepresented minorities and women, and will eagerly facilitate their successful graduation into industry, academic positions, and postdoctoral work.

 Rensselaer’s outreach to underrepresented minority students vastly exceeds traditional student recruitment.
-The Training Program in Alzehimer's disease Clinical and Translational Research's diversity efforts will be enhanced by interaction with several ongoing minority recruitment and retention efforts already in place at Rensselaer.
+The Training Program's research's diversity efforts will be enhanced by interaction with several ongoing minority recruitment and retention efforts already in place at Rensselaer.

 We have established positive working partnerships with leading historically black colleges and universities (HBCUs) and Hispanic Serving Institutions (HSIs), and engage in a specialized visitation program.

 Rensselaer is an active participant in national and regional events targeting underrepresented students interested in graduate studies.